A Tutorial on Meta-Reinforcement Learning: Exploration and Meta-Exploration

 \paragraph{Meta-exploration} Finally, in meta-RL, there is still the process of acquiring data for the outer-loop learning, just as in standard RL.
 This is called \textit{meta-exploration}, since it must explore the space of exploration strategies.
 While meta-exploration can be considered exploration in the outer-loop, both loops share data, and exploration methods may affect both loops, so the distinction may be blurry.
 Often, sufficient meta-exploration occurs simply as a result of the exploration of the standard RL algorithm in the outer-loop.
 However, a common method to specifically address meta-exploration is the addition of an intrinsic reward.
 In fact, the addition of any task inference reward, discussed in the previous paragraph, can be considered meta-exploration.
-This is particularly apparent when considering that this intrinsic reward can be used to train a policy exclusively for off-policy data collection during meta-training \citep{zhang2020learn}.
+This is particularly apparent when considering that this intrinsic reward can be used to train a policy exclusively for off-policy data collection during meta-training.
 However, sometimes adding a task inference reward is not enough.
 In this case, intrinsic rewards can be added that function similarly to those in standard RL.
-For example, using random network distillation \citep{burda2018exploration}, a reward may add an incentive for novelty \citep{zintgraf2021exploration}.
+For example, using random network distillation (RND) \citep{burda2018exploration}, a reward may add an incentive for novelty \citep{zintgraf2021exploration}.
 In this case, the novelty is measured in the joint space of the state and task representation, instead of just in the state representation, as in standard RL.
+For example, HyperX \citep{zintgraf2021exploration} adds the reward,

+where $\phi=L_\theta(\mu,\sigma)$ represents a projection of the task distribution, as in VariBAD; $f$ represents the predictor network in RND; and $h$ represents the random prior network in RND.

-Additionally, an intrinsic reward may add an incentive for getting data where the task inference has high error and is still not welli{trained \citep{zintgraf2021exploration}, or add an incentive for getting data where TD-error is high \citep{grewal2021variance}.
-Many of these rewards incentivize behavior that should not occur at test time, and in any case, the additional reward changes the optimal policy as suggested by Equation \ref{eq:meta-rl-objective}.
-To address this, the reward bonus can be annealed, letting the portion incentivizing meta-exploration go to zero \citep{zintgraf2021exploration}, so that learning is still ultimately optimized end-to-end, or meta-training could occur off-policy.
+Additionally, an intrinsic reward may add an incentive for getting data where the task inference has high error and is still not well trained \citep{zintgraf2021exploration}, or add an incentive for getting data where TD-error is high \citep{grewal2021variance}.
+For example, HyperX \citep{zintgraf2021exploration} adds the reward: